-A major focus of the week's work will be singing together as one chamber-choir sized ensemble, exploring larger scale, mainly sacred a capella music of the Renaissance.
+A major focus of the week's work will be singing together as one choir, exploring larger scale, mainly sacred a capella music of the Renaissance.
 The specific repertoire chosen will depend on the distribution of voices amongst the course participants, and the repertoire selections will conform with the theme of this year's course.

-If numbers allow, we will also divide the participants into two smaller chamber groups which will work separately, as well as the tutti singing we will do together.
+We will also divide the participants into two smaller chamber groups which will work separately, on top of the tutti singing we will do together.

 While the majority of our time will be spent preparing ensemble music in choral and small group contexts, good solo vocal technique is of course essential for good singing.
 This applies to music written in any style and from any time period.

-We're also very lucky with have Lucas Harris, one of Canada's most prestigious lutenists, with us for the entire week this year.
-While not involved in Lute Day, Lucas will be available to work with solo singers in preparing solo repertoire to be accompanied on the lute.
-Lucas will bring an array of instruments for the purpose.
-Singers interested in exploring this repertoire throughout the week will also benefit from a masterclass experience lead by Greg and Lucas.
+We're very lucky to again have Lucas Harris, one of Canada's most prestigious lutenists, with us for the entire week in 2022.
+While not running Lute Day, Lucas will be available to work with solo singers in preparing solo repertoire to be accompanied on the lute or vihuela, a 16th-century guitar.
+Lucas will bring an array of instruments for the purpose!
+Singers interested in exploring this repertoire throughout the week will also benefit from a masterclass experience.

-Participants are enthusiastically encouraged to bring their own solo repertoire, and we suggest works written before 1650.
-If you can bring music written by composers from the Low Countries or northern France, to fit into the broader theme of CRMSS 2021, that would be great but we will of course work with you on any Renaissance music you have an interest in.
+Participants are enthusiastically encouraged to bring their own solo repertoire, and we suggest works written before 1675.
+If you can bring music written by composers from Spain, Portugal, or the Spanish colonies of the New World during the Renaissance, to fit into the broader theme of CRMSS 2022, that would be great but we will of course work with you on any Renaissance music you have an interest in.

 Consort singing: one and two per part vocal chamber music

 Any serious amount of time spent getting to know the music of the Renaissance must include small-ensemble singing.
 The tutors will choose groups and assign them repertoire before the week begins, sending out scores and reference recordings so participants can prepare and come with at least one or two pieces already learned.
-Over the course of the week, it is hoped that other groups will form ad hoc to explore this wonderful secular and domestic devotional repertoire, sometimes forgotten when thinking of vocal music from the Renaissance.
-It is of particular importance that the secular music of this period be covered, as it provides such a vivid picture of the sorts of musical lives the musicians of the time actually lived, be they composers or singers or both.
+Over the course of the week, it is hoped that other groups will also form ad hoc.

 As with solo repertoire, there will be opportunities to work on small ensemble music you might bring yourself.